LSSTDESC/dia_pipe/README.rst

 There are currently two association algorithms:
  * One based on the MultiMatch algorithm in the LSST stack.
 This requires loading all objects into memory before matching and is not meant to handle large number of objects.
  * A simple matching algorithm that keeps a running list of DIAObjects and adds to the list for each new DIASource catalog.
-This should scale much better than the MultiMatch approach and is currently the defaul.
+This should scale much better than the MultiMatch approach and is currently the default.

 It should be fairly simple to add additional association algorithms.